Operation Super: Initial contact

 On 9 March 1982, ten SADF South African Special Forces Brigade soldiers ("Recces") dressed in PLAN uniforms launched a reconnaissance mission near Iona, based on intelligence they had gathered about SWAPO operations in the area.
 A standby force consisting of a platoon from 32 Battalion and two Alouette gunships stood ready to react when required.
 The Recces, who were inserted by helicopter, quickly determined that there was considerable PLAN vehicle traffic in the area.
 After planting a TM 62 anti-tank landmine in the road, they withdrew to high ground to observe what unfolded.
 Later in the day, 10 March, six PLAN trucks entered the valley, with one of them detonating the mine.
 The mine left the vehicle stranded and its occupants simply transferred to the other vehicles before driving off, two heading south and three returning northwards.

 A while later a patrol of 28 PLAN soldiers arrived on the scene on foot and started looking for evidence of the attackers.
 They eventually found the tracks of the Recces and started following them.
 The Recces, realising that their position was now compromised, immediately called for reinforcements from 32 Battalion who were assigned to cover them.

 Meanwhile, the Recces were running out of time while they waited for the reinforcements to arrive.
 In a desperate attempt to stall for time, they tried to pass themselves off as PLAN soldiers as soon as the PLAN patrol was within earshot, accusing the PLAN patrol of being members of UNITA.
 A fierce argument between the parties ensued but ended abruptly when the Recce commander shot the PLAN commander.
-A heated firefight erupted, that was joined at this time by 32 Battalion and an Alouette helicopter gunship fitted with 20 mm cannon.
+A heated firefight erupted, that was joined at this time by 32 Battalion and an Alouette helicopter gunship fitted with 20 mm MG 151 cannon.
 When the fighting finally stopped, 21 PLAN soldiers had been killed, seven captured and one escaped.

 Interrogation of the PLAN prisoners captured during this action revealed the presence of a previously unknown camp nearby in the Cambêno Valley at 16.9413°S 12.6088°E, so a plan was immediately formulated to attack it.